Applying for an Irish passport

-How to prove Irish citizenship for an Irish passport
+How to prove Irish citizenship for a passport

 The Irish State considers all those who were born on the isle of Ireland before 1 January 2005 to be an Irish citizen.
 However, must register and apply to your nearest Irish Embassy if you live outside Ireland.

 Gaining citizenship through descent is different from citizenship gained by naturalisation.
 Irish citizens applying for a passport for the first time must submit the proper documentation that supports their existing status.

-Since proving identity is a key part of acquiring an Irish passport, it is crucial that applicants send the correct evidence.
+Since proving identity is a key part of acquiring your passport, it is crucial that applicants send the correct evidence.

 In addition to the general evidence that needs to be submitted, applicants must also consider the following: